kurtamohler/pytorch-dev-multienv/README.md

 ### even-with-upstream

-When you want to even your local and origin master branch with upstream/master, run the following.
+When you want to even your local and origin master branch with upstream/master, run the following while you're in your pytorch clone.
 This is useful when you need to rebase a branch.

 ```
 $ even-with-upstream